linode/apl-docs/docs/for-devs/get-started/lab-10.md

 - Commit Changes

-Now go back to the ArgoCD application and click on the `team<name>` application.
+Now go back to the Argo CD application and click on the `team<name>` application.
 You can see that all the Kubernetes resources have been created.

 ![kubecfg](../../img/argo-team-sync.png)